AppliedLogicSystems/ALSProlog/docs/docs/guide/19-Using-the-GUI-Library.md

 Label should be the label which will appear on the menu bar, and MenuEntriesList is a Prolog list describing the menu entries.
 The simplest list consists only of labels which will occur on the pull-down menu.
 Thus, after executing the call
-    ?- extend_main_menubar(‘Test Extend’, [‘Test Entry #1’, ‘Test Entry #2’]).
+    ?- extend_main_menubar('Test Extend', ['Test Entry #1', 'Test Entry #2']).
 the main listener window would look like this when clicking on the newly added menubar entry:

 ![](images/x_menu-1.gif)

-This is somewhat uninteresting, however, since these menu items won’t do anything.
+This is somewhat uninteresting, however, since these menu items won't do anything.
 To add simple behaviors to the menu entry, one uses expressions of the form
 Label + Behnavior,
 where Label is the menu label which will appear, and Behavior is either a ground Prolog term, or is a prolog term of the form